GlareDB/glaredb.github.io/docs/working-with-your-data/views.md

 # Saving your queries as views

-Any valid SELECT query can be used when defining a view.
-This enables us to create a view that can reference any number of data sources.
+Any valid `SELECT` query can be used when defining a view.
+You can leverage this to save complicated queries that pull from multiple data sources as a simple view.

-The query defined in the previous section can be turned into a view with no
+The query defined [in the previous section] can be turned into a view with no
 changes:

 ```sql